 Where To Start?

 1. How’s the battery?
 Put it on a charger, or replace if necessary.
 Check the fluid level in the battery and top up with DISTILLED water, or battery acid.
 Put it on a trickle charge (I use the 2-amp setting).
-If the battery won’t charge to about 75%, get a new one.
+If the battery won’t charge to at least 75%, get a new one.
 When the battery is charged, carefully (+/pos to +/pos, and -/neg to -/neg) reinstall it in the bike.

 Note: Some bikes will run without a battery, others will not.
 Some will run for a while (without a battery), but do serious damage to your charging/ignition.
+So do the research, get a proper workshop manual if you can.

 Cleaning The Fuel Tank